Dear SaaStr: Will a VC Invest in a Venture That Is Or Can Be a Competitor To An Existing Investment?

 In between, most VCs try not to do competitive deals on purpose.
 Founders don’t like it, it creates perceived (if not actual) confidentiality issues, and it creates “mental” conflict as the partners share details around their companies.

 But, the reality is, things change and companies tilt.
-You can often end up with 2 semi-competitive companies this way.
+You can often end up with 2 semi-competitive companies this way, even if they didn’t start that way.

 And markets change.
 Sometimes VCs invest in companies that would have been competitive, but for time.
 A CRM today is not the same as CRM 5–10 years ago.